pnnl/tesp/doc/Design_Reference.rst

 *feeder\_id*, *house\_count* and *inverter\_count* will become helpful.
-At present, all *feeder\_id* attributes will have the same value, while *house\_count* and *inverter\_count* will simply be the length of their corresponding JSON dictionary objects.
-Figure 8 shows that a BillingMeter must have at least one House or Inverter with no upper limit, otherwise it would not appear in the dictionary.
+At present, all *feeder\_id* attributes will have the same value, while *house\_count* and *inverter\_count* will simply be the length of their corresponding JSON dictionary objects. :numref:`fig_dict_gld` shows that a BillingMeter must have at least one House or Inverter with no upper limit, otherwise it would not appear in the dictionary.
 The *wh\_gallons* attribute can be used to flag a thermostat-controlled